mardsonferreira/RestDjangoAPI/README.md

 Observation: the parameter between braces must be replaced by the value by which you want to perform the search.

-## If you want to execute the test file, type:
+## If you want to execute the test file, type
 ```
   $ python manage.py test
 ```